rshaurya/pulse/README.md

 - If you're using the Swagger UI, navigate to `http://localhost:8000/docs` in your browser.
 - Locate the `POST /api/auth/request` endpoint and enter your email address.
 - Check your terminal logs (or your email inbox) for the secure Magic Link.
 Click it to verify your session and generate your unique `user_id`.

-**5. Configure Your Brain**
 - In the Swagger UI, locate the `PATCH /api/users/{user_id}/settings` endpoint.
 - Input your `user_id` and pass a JSON payload containing your personal Groq/Tavily API keys and an array of your `core_interests`.
-- Note: Your API keys are instantly encrypted via AES-128 before saving to PostgreSQL.

-**6. Trigger the Engine**
+- Note: You can view the logs via this command: `docker logs -f pulse-app`

-By default, the internal APScheduler will run the Master Crawler at 2:00 AM UTC and the Email Dispatcher at 8:00 AM UTC.
+By default, the internal APScheduler will run the Master Crawler at 2:00 AM UTC and the Email Dispatcher at 6:00 AM UTC.
 To test it immediately, manually trigger the `POST /api/ingest/autonomous` endpoint in Swagger UI to watch the engine decrypt your keys, scour the web, summarize the findings, and vault the vectors into Qdrant.

 ## File System Architecture
 For those looking under the hood, the architecture is modular: